Health Benefits of Natto: The Japanese Secret to Longevity

 3. Prevents Blood Clots

-Incorporating natto-fermented products, along with natural ingredients like green onions and garlic, into your diet can effectively prevent blood clot formation, thereby reducing the risk of cerebral infarction, myocardial infarction, and other vascular diseases.
+Incorporating natto-fermented products, along with natural ingredients such as green onions and garlic, into your diet can effectively prevent blood clot formation, thereby reducing the risk of cerebral infarction, myocardial infarction, and other vascular diseases.

 The risk of blood clotting or thrombosis increases during deep sleep from late night to dawn.
 Therefore, it is recommended to eat natto at dinner.
 Nattokinase remains in the bloodstream for four to 12 hours after consumption, potentially exerting its thrombolytic effects during this time.